 I grew up in Western Australia and did my professional dance training at the Western Australia Academy of Performing Arts.
-It was quite like the ‘Fame’ school because at WAAPA you can study all aspects of performing arts like music, dance and screen acting.
-I was really grateful for such diverse training because it has made me quite an all-round performer.
+It was quite like the ‘Fame’ school because at WAAPA you can study all aspects of performing arts like music, dance, and screen acting.
+I was really grateful for such diverse training because it has made me quite an all-around performer.

 Where in the world has your career taken you to?

 I did a tour of Swan Lake with the Tasmanian Classical Ballet Company.
 I also danced in Korea with the Seo Dong Hyun Dance Company and in a company in Singapore called Odessey Dance Theatre.
 I danced for 6 years in the National Ballet of Ireland.
 I have enjoyed touring and guesting with companies all over the world.

 What brought you to English Youth Ballet?

 I was on tour in London and I had seen an audition notice for EYB.
 I thought it would be the perfect job for me – getting to do principal roles and working with children.
 I didn’t think I was going to be available for the audition.
 Suddenly we were given a day off and I called the company at the last minute and was able to go to the audition and the rest is history.

 Tell me a little bit about the production of Coppélia that is coming to Portsmouth?

 Coppélia is such a great family production because it is so colourful and really humorous.
 The story is crazy – it’s about a mad inventor who creates a lifelike doll that he thinks he can bring to life.
 I play the heroine of the story – Swanhilda.
 Swanhilda’s boyfriend – Franz flirts with the Coppelia Doll.
 Swanhilda notices and takes her friends on a spooky adventure into the house of Dr. Coppelius – the eccentric inventor.
 I won’t tell you too much more – but – of course – there is a very happy ending.